wp-plugins/sm-sticky-featured-widget/readme.txt

 }

 == Changelog ==

+Version 1.2.5
+- Fixed all widget form notices

-- added readmore filter for customizing  the "..." at the end of the excerpt
+Version 1.2.1- added readmore filter for customizing  the "..." at the end of the excerpt
 - fixed widget title issue regarding widget filter and multi-language support
 - Updated for custom post types used in ClassiPress.
 - Heavily modified the queries and is now 100% ClassiPress compliant.